New call-to-action

 • Magnetic microbeads, on the other hand, are spherical, have a narrower size distribution and form cooperative chains during magnetic isolation.
 As a result, microbeads have a more predictable behavior during magnetic bead cell isolation and significantly decrease separation time.
 They also are too large to enter the cell and therefore will not disrupt cellular growth.

-Magnetic Bead Sorting generates a simple method for cell sorting, one just separates unlabeled cells without attached beads from those treated by beads.
-Appropriately implemented – as, for instance, as a pre-enrichment procedure prior to flow cytometry-sorting – MBS can significantly diminish the time required to complete the sorting process, simultaneously reducing the total quantity of cells that need to be sorted.
-However, if a greater quantity of cells are needed for analytical purposes, cell populations can be augmented more readily than with other cytometric methodologies.
+Magnetic Bead Sorting (MBS) generates a simple method for cell isolation.
+It just separates unlabeled cells without attached beads from those treated by beads.
+When appropriately implemented, such as a pre-enrichment procedure prior to flow cytometry sorting, MBS can significantly diminish the time required to complete the sorting process simultaneously reducing the total quantity of cells that need to be sorted.
+However, if a higher quantity of cells is required for analytical purposes, cell populations can be raised more readily than with other cytometric methodologies.

 MBS offers higher selectivity of separation without complex protocols or relying on costly and disposable lab-equipment.
 The process and outcomes are more stable than electric-field separation technologies or other methods of separation.
 MBS generates extended sample enrichment potential if additional analyses – chromatographic/electromigratory – are required.
 Liquid-phase kinetics are enabled, leading to enhanced isolation of targeted cells.
 Repeated washing processes are unnecessary, yet cell samples are generally pure, unaltered and viable.